cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 ## Don't Stub Responses

 Requests that are not stubbed actually reach your server.
-By *not* stubbing your responses, you are writing true *end to end* tests.
+By *not* stubbing your responses, you are writing true *end-to-end* tests.
 This means you are driving your application the same way a real user would.

 > When requests are not stubbed, this guarantees that the *contract* between your client and server is working correctly.

 In other words, you can have confidence your server is sending the correct data in the correct structure to your client to consume.
-It is a good idea to have *end to end* tests around your application's *critical paths*.
+It is a good idea to have *end-to-end* tests around your application's *critical paths*.
 These typically include user login, signup, or other critical paths such as billing.

 ***There are downsides to not stubbing responses you should be aware of:***